 Sometimes it feels like a privilege/a great accomplishment to have endured, survived the moments which left us lost, alone, hurt, and with nothing.
 Not everyone will find the meaning/reason for the process of life because we all want results in the now.
 We want to be able to understand and to feel in control.
 The “meaning”, the “gift” such events carry within them are not to be found in the moment in which they occur, rather they are to be found in the future; in the person life is shaping you to be.
 How you turn out will be your choice, life is giving you options; learn and evolve or don’t learn and choose self regret/self victimization.
 The more we train ourselves to look at life as a process, full of ups (joys) and downs (lessons), the less we will have to wait to find the meaning or to enjoy the gifts the experiences we considered negative carried within them.

-One of the most important things however is noticing that with each “negative” event you are no longer the same, you get stronger, smarter, more compassionate without allowing yourself to be victimized.
+One of the most important things to remember is to notice with each “negative” event you are no longer the same; you get stronger, smarter, more compassionate without allowing yourself to be victimized.
 You learn to walk away and develop true dignity.
-You are no longer the same, YOU ARE BETTER!.
+You are no longer the same, YOU GET BETTER!
 You learn to look at life’s “downs” as lessons, nothing more.
 More and more you learn to breathe, to identify yourself with the moment.
-Less and less the past defines you, and if someone/something negative from your past lures to your present, you learn to see it for what it is.
-It can no longer hurt you.
-You are no longer the same person you were.
-Life has brought you to a place where you are exactly surrounded by the things and the people you need at this moment, and the past simply remains the past.
-Such wisdom could not have imprinted in your soul had life not pushed you to your evolvement, forced you to look in, to discover your own beauty and strength.
-Although it hurt, life was there to later cradle you, to love you and once more show you just how much you are capable of.
+Less and less the past defines you, and if someone/something negative from your past lures to your present, you learn to see it for what it is; it can no longer hurt you, for you are no longer the same person you were.
+Life has brought you to a place where you are exactly surrounded by the things and the people you need at this moment and the past simply remains the past.
+Such wisdom could not have imprinted in your soul had life not pushed you to your evolvement, forced you to look in and discover your own beauty and strength.
+Although it hurt, life was there to cradle you, to love you and once more show you just how much you are capable of.

 Yes we are human but we are also divine.
 We are worthy of love and no one can hurt us more than we allow them to.
-You are not the experiences of your past, you are the result of what you have learned from them!.
+You are not the experiences of your past, you are the result of what you have learned from them!